 In its 2010 "US Innovative Lawyers" report, the Financial Times ranked Skadden in the top tier in the Responsible Business category in connection with the foundation, noting that it "ensures some of the brightest legal talent goes into public life."

 We wish to note, however, that the Fellowship Program is not a substitute for Skadden's considerable pro bono efforts.
 As a charter signatory of the American Bar Association's Law Firm Pro Bono Challenge, Skadden pledges to commit time equivalent to at least 3 percent of the firm's annual billable hours to work on pro bono matters.
 Our attorneys are engaged in a range of pro bono and community activities.
 The foundation and Fellowship Program were created to complement these efforts, as we believe there is no substitute for full-time public interest work.

 It is the firm's hope that, through their efforts and their example, Skadden fellows will increase and improve the legal services available to the less fortunate in our society.
 Indeed, there is the expectation that the members of this cadre of new public interest lawyers will, individually and collectively over the course of their careers, have a profound effect on the quality and delivery of legal services.
 Since the inception of the program, almost 90 percent of the fellows have remained in public interest or public sector work.

 The Advisory Committee, made up of 12 Skadden partners and one special counsel, interviews the semifinalists and chooses the finalists.

-The fellowship selection trustees — made up of six distinguished persons from outside the firm, one Skadden partner, three of counsels and a second-year Skadden fellow — convene annually to make the final selection for each class of incoming fellows, at a meeting chaired by the foundation president.
+The fellowship selection trustees — made up of six distinguished persons from outside the firm, one Skadden partner, two of counsels and a second-year Skadden fellow — convene annually to make the final selection for each class of incoming fellows, at a meeting chaired by the foundation president.

 For more information, please contact the director of the Skadden Foundation, Susan Butler Plum, at 212.735.2956.